 For the sake of this discussion, let’s assume those asking for change are the executives.
 Those being asked to change are the workforce.

 There are two key questions the workforce has that executives need to understand and address for a productive conversation to take place regarding change:

 - What’s in it for me?

 When executives can help to answer and address those 2 questions for their workforce in a positive, productive way, people will actually lead themselves in change.
 The will have their confidence boosted, in a REAL way.
 Not in a false cheerleading manner.

-When executives help to reposition change as a positive goal, they have just set the company, and more importantly its people, up for successful Change Management.
+When executives help to re-position change as a positive goal, they have just set the company, and more importantly its people, up for successful Change Management.

-In the coming weeks, I will address this challenge in a tangible and practical way and also discuss inherent risks of change with methods you can utilize to help ensure your project and Change Management program is a success.
+In the coming posts, I will address this challenge in a tangible and practical way and also discuss inherent risks of change with methods you can utilize to help ensure your project and Change Management program is a success.

 Sign up here to receive notifications when we post other information to the blog.